zogzog/cubicweb/doc/book/en/tutorials/base/blog-in-five-minutes.rst

 Other paramaters, like web server or emails parameters, can be modified in the :file:`/etc/cubicweb.d/myblog/all-in-one.conf` file.

+You'll have to restart the instance after modification in one of those files.

 This is it.
-Your blog is running.
+Your blog is functionnal and running.
 Visit http://localhost:8080 and enjoy it!
-This blog is fully functionnal.
-The next section section will present the way to develop new cubes and customizing the look of your instance.